 The project is being implemented in two phases: The first phase includes the main construction works, including the bridges, at an estimated cost of 326 M€.
 The second phase includes extending the tram tracks to the Helsinki Central Railway Station at an estimated cost of 10 M€.
 Other works project costs, such a new rolling stock and a new tram depot, are estimated at 214 M€, bringing the total cost to 550 M€.
 The alliance way of working adds to the challenge of creating an exact cost estimate for the project.

 Kruunusillat project implementation is scheduled to complete by the end of 2026.
-The new tram lines are estimated to commence operations in the beginning of 2027.
+The new tram lines are estimated to commence operations in 2027.

-Artist's view of Kruunuvuorensilta from south in winter at night (illustration courtesy Helsingin kaupunki, WSP, Knight Architects)
+Artist's view of Kruunuvuorensilta from in spring (illustration courtesy Kruunusillat, City of Helsinki, WSP)